gravemont-technologies/quicklarity/START_HERE.md

-# 👋 Strategic Clarity Engine - START HERE
+# 👋 Quicklarity - START HERE

 Welcome!
-This is your complete, production-ready MVP codebase for the Strategic Clarity Engine.
+This is your complete, production-ready MVP codebase for Quicklarity.

 ---